-The expansion of agriculture worldwide has led to significant environmental problems associated with nutrients leaching and the pollution of surface waters (Figure 1).
-This often results in eutrophication and degradation of water resources.
+The expansion of agriculture worldwide has led to significant environmental problems associated with nutrients leaching and pollution of surface waters, which often results in eutrophication and degradation of water resources (Figure 1).

-In Denmark, the expansion of agriculture was also accompanied by intensive drainage of waterlogged areas, such as wetlands and peatlands, which naturally reduce the nutrient loads from higher to lower areas through particles sedimentation and biogeochemical processes.
-This considerably reduced the land’s capacity to control the high discharge of nutrients from agricultural fields.
-In addition, the Danish agricultural lands are highly drained (>50%), which speeds up the nutrient transport to coastal and inland waters in comparison to other runoff pathways.
+In Denmark, the expansion of agriculture was accompanied by intensive drainage of waterlogged areas, such as wetlands and peatlands, which naturally reduce the nutrient load from lands upstream through the sedimentation of particle-bound nutrients and biogeochemical processes before the discharge reaches surface waters downstream.
+This event reduced considerably the capacity of the land to control the loss and leaching of nutrients from agricultural fields.
+Moreover, Danish agricultural areas are highly drained (>50%), which speed up the nutrients transport to coastal and inland waters in comparison to other water runoff pathways.

-In Denmark, the use of drainage filters such as surface-flow constructed wetlands are recognized as a means to reduce nitrogen loads by increasing the hydraulic residence time and allowing denitrification to occur (Figure 2).
-Two new studies, however, assessed their potential as phosphorus sinks (Mendes et al., 2018b, 2018c).
-It was primarily questionable whether phosphorus retention in these systems would be representative and/or constant due to the large variability in systems receiving event-driven drainage discharge according to previous studies, and doubtful biogeochemical stability of the phosphorus retained in the soil/sediments and saturation of the sorption sites.
-A previous study in Denmark had shown that lowland anoxic and iron-rich soils tended to release phosphorus due to the reduction of ferric iron to ferrous iron (Forsmann and Kjaergaard, 2014).
-In addition, preliminary results demonstrated that the soils of these wetlands were quite reduced, which could favour dissolution of phosphorus bound to redox-sensitive iron forms and release to the water column.
+In Denmark, surface-flow constructed wetlands are recognized as a mean to reduce the nitrogen loads by increasing the hydraulic residence time and allowing denitrification to occur (Figure 2).
+Two new studies, however, assessed the potential of these systems as phosphorus (P) sinks (Mendes et al., 2018b, 2018c).
+Prior to the studies, it was questionable whether P retention in these systems would be significant and/or consistent, considering that performance can be rather variable in systems receiving event-driven drainage discharge, according to previous studies.
+Moreover, the geochemical stability of the P retained in soil/sediments is generally uncertain and controlled by the availability of sorption sites.
+An earlier study had shown that lowland anoxic and iron-rich soils in Denmark tended to release P owing to reduction of ferric iron to ferrous iron (Forsmann and Kjaergaard, 2014).
+In addition, preliminary results demonstrated that the soil of the investigated wetlands was quite reduced, meaning that dissolution of P bound to redox-sensitive iron forms and release to the water column were expected.

-To properly address these research questions, three surface-flow constructed wetlands with a similar design but variable phosphorus loads and dominant forms (particulate or dissolved) and differing geology, were selected and systematically monitored (Figure 3).
-The wetlands consisted of a sedimentation pond (1 m deep), followed by a basin with two shallow and three deep zones (0.3 and 1 m deep), where the total area represents 1% of the catchment area.
+To properly address the research questions, three surface-flow constructed wetlands with similar design, but receiving variable P load and dominant P form (particulate or dissolved), as well as located in different geological regions, were selected and systematically monitored (Figure 3).
+The wetlands consist of a sedimentation pond (1 m deep), followed by a basin with intercalating zones, where three are deep (1 m) and two are shallow (0.3 m).
+The area of these systems represents 1% of the catchment area.

-It was firstly found that the wetlands worked as net phosphorus sinks (0.3-10.5 g m−2 yr−1).
-The phosphorus loads explained 52-72% of the variation in mass retention, i.e. a major explanatory variable, which agreed with previous studies.
-The phosphorus loads, however, had little effect on the percent retention, whose variation was partly attributed to the dominant phosphorus forms, as particulate forms are more easily retained through settling than dissolved forms, and to the inputs of iron (the dominant phosphorus sorbent in the study) in relation to phosphorus.
-Therefore, the study showed that the percent retention was likely associated to the biogeochemical stability of the phosphorus retained.
+First, the study found that the wetlands worked as P sinks (0.3-10.5 g m−2 yr−1) during the three-year monitoring period.
+The P load explained 52-72% of the variation in P retention rate, i.e., it was a major explanatory variable, which agreed with previous studies.
+However, the P load had little effect on the P retention efficiency (%), whose variation was partly attributed to the dominant P form–particulate forms are more easily retained through sedimentation in the upper sediments than dissolved forms–and to the inputs of iron (the dominant P sorbent in the study) in relation to P. Therefore, the study concluded that P retention efficiency was likely associated to the geochemical stability of the P retained.

-Despite the initial belief that the phosphorus stability would be compromised by a consistently reduced soil and dissolution from iron compounds, the percent retention was still representative (41-51%).
-These findings led to a second study (Mendes et al., 2018c), where the focus was on the intrinsic mechanisms, which support phosphorus stability and retention in the soil/sediments (Figure 4).
-The experimental setup included the analysis of soil/sediments geochemistry, redox conditions and the concentration of phosphorus in the water column across the wetlands.
+Despite the initial belief that P stability would be compromised by the reduced soil and potential release of iron-bound P, the P retention efficiency was still representative (41-51%).
+These findings led to a second study (Mendes et al., 2018c), which investigated the P retention mechanisms and what ensures P stability in the soil/sediments (Figure 4).
+The experimental setup included analysis of soil/sediments geochemistry, redox dynamics and P concentration in the water in different points across the wetlands.

 The experiments and findings are described in the articles entitled Phosphorus retention in surface-flow constructed wetlands targeting agricultural drainage water, and Phosphorus accumulation and stability in sediments of surface-flow constructed wetlands, recently published in the journals Ecological Engineering and Geoderma, respectively.
 The works were conducted by Lipe R.D.
 Mendes, Bo V. Iversen and Charlotte Kjaergaard from Aarhus University, and Karin Tonderski from Linköping University.